Serie B: Play-offs

 Play-offs were introduced in Serie B in the 2004–05 season to determine the third team promoted to Serie A.

 The original formula provided for the participation of four teams (from 3rd to 6th place) who faced each other in semifinals and finals (both based on home and away matches).
 If the gap between the 3rd and 4th place teams was greater than nine points, the third-place team would be directly promoted to Serie A; otherwise, the play-offs would take place.
 In the 2012–13 season, there was a change in the final regulation: extra time was abolished in the away leg if the score was tied after 180 minutes.

-In the 2013–2014 season, the play-off bracket was expanded to include a maximum of six teams (from 3rd to 8th place), which had to be within a fourteen-point margin.
+Starting in the 2013–2014 season, the play-off bracket was expanded to include a maximum of six teams (from 3rd to 8th place), which had to be within a fourteen-point margin.
 As a result, the number of clubs participating in the promotion play-offs could vary, and thus the structure of the tournament changed depending on how many teams were involved.
 The third-place team would still be directly promoted if it had a gap of more than 9 points from the fourth place.

-From the 2017–2018 season onwards, the play-offs involve teams ranked from 3rd to 8th place (without considering the gap between them), but the point difference between the 3rd and 4th place teams must not exceed fourteen points (instead of nine).
-The format is no longer variable based on the number of participating teams.
+From the 2017–2018 season onwards, the point difference between the 3rd and 4th place teams must not exceed fourteen points (instead of nine).
+The format is still variable based on the number of participating teams on the 14-point margin.

 The current format is as follows: